lightonai/fast-plaid/README.md

 3. **Efficient Small Updates**: For small batches of documents (below `buffer_size`), the update is performed immediately without centroid expansion, ensuring fast incremental updates.

 This approach balances efficiency with accuracy: small updates are fast, while larger batches automatically adapt the index structure to accommodate new data distributions.
-To update an existing embedding, you should delete it first and then add the new version with the `.update()` method.

 &nbsp;